 Clayton Bancorp, Inc.

-of the Tennessee BB&T board until December 2004.
+the Executive Committee until December 2004.

 holds degrees in Engineering and Law from the University of Tennessee and several honorary degrees.